Tromso in the fall with foliage colors

 October is the last month before Tromso properly transforms into a winter wonderland again, and it straddles the line between fall and winter beautifully.

-There’s still enough daylight to do some fun daytime activities, like husky hikes, but it’s typically pretty windy and cold so water-based activities like kayaking usually aren’t as fun this time of year.
+There’s still enough daylight to do some fun daytime activities, like husky hikes, but it’s typically pretty windy and cold, so you’ll want to start dressing like it’s already winter again.